cmarlin/tf-mcts/README.md

 Tell us about your project.

-## Citing Mctx
+## Citing TF-Mcts

-This is not an officially supported Google product.
+This is a fork of MCTX's Deepmind's product.
 Mctx is part of the [DeepMind JAX Ecosystem]; to cite Mctx, please use the [DeepMind JAX Ecosystem citation].